anstropleuton/optrone/readme.md

 # Future plans/considerations/TODOs

 - Upgrade the error reporting be non-blocking, i.e., it will collect all the errors and emit them at once, as opposed to throwing at the first instance of an error.
-- Allow global parameters, default values and variadicity setting.
-This allows program commands itself to act as a template: `./program value-1 value-2 ...` rather than `./program --option value-1 value-2 ...` or `./program subcommand value-1 value-2 ...`.
 - Relax validation (?)
   - Is it good idea to throw for unsuspecting but invalid templates (e.g., uppercase letters being used in names), or
   - Is it good idea to internally modify them for a less-agressive validation?